jayphelps/sweet-async-await/README.md

 main();
 ```
 ### Goals
-The primary end-goal is to output the same human readable code you would use if this didn't exist, instead of using a state machine like the [traceur-compiler](https://github.com/google/traceur-compiler) does.
+The primary end-goal is to output the same human readable code you would use if this didn't exist, instead of using a state machine like the [traceur-compiler](https://github.com/google/traceur-compiler) does, which is far less intuitive for debugging promise chains.